borispovod/crypti-dapps-docs/Overview.md

 Use our tutorials to know more how to make DApps.
 All tutorials in this repository.

+## Crypti DApps working in Nodejs?

+Yes, it's working in sandboxed Nodejs.
+We prevent 90% of low system calls with [Seccomp](https://en.wikipedia.org/wiki/Seccomp).
+It's because you can run master node only on Linux and can't run master node on Mac OS/Windows, but you can develop there.

+So, when Crypti launch new DApp, it's launch new Nodejs process, secured by Seccomp, and it communicate with Crypti via pipes.
+There is not limit of message size, we made some work to prevent it, because by default pipes have some limitations.

+## Who is DApp forgers?

+It's forgers, who generate blocks in sidechain.
+This forgers approved by owner of DApp, they will generate new blocks and get part of fees.
+It's done to make community interesting in support dapps by community nodes.

+Genesis block contains base list of forgers, but it can be changed later.
+All operations with genesis block works via **crypti-cli**.

 ## Help?

 We ready to help!
 Just join our slack: http://slack.crypti.me , we there all time and ready to help you with your great idea!